GravityShark0/GravWM/README.md

 To Do:
 - Make the Grav theme
 - Setup the wm
-- Maybe use polybar/lemonbar/tint2 or the default bar
+- Maybe use polybar/dwmbar/xmobar
-- Setup st 50%
+- Setup st 90%?
-- Setup dmenu
+- Setup dmenu /
-- Setup compositor
+- Setup compositor /
-- Setup nvchad
+- Setup nvchad 50% no themes
-- Setup awesome/Eww widgets
+- Setup awesome/Eww widgets X

 Maybe to do:
 - Make a custom font
 - Make 3 custom backgrounds
-- Add a fish/zsh/mksh profile
+- Add a fish/mksh profile

 Credits:
 - [Bakkeby](https://github.com/bakkeby/)